swapnilrlambda/bootstrap-test/js/tests/README.md

 2. autosplit

-If your Auto Split test has to be enabled, set this boolean value to true.
+autosplit feature comes handy when you want to run tests at predefined concurrency and distribute the tests over the available infrastructure.
+Setting this boolean value to true enables autosplit.
 For more information on the Auto split feature, go to [this page](https://www.lambdatest.com/support/docs/he-smart-auto/).

 ```yaml
     autosplit: true